top of page

 Are We Living in a Simulation?

 Donald Hoffman, a cognitive psychologist and professor at the University of California, Irvine, proposes a radical idea about reality.
-His "Interface Theory of Perception," which is closely linked to the simulation theory of the universe, challenges traditional views of reality, and suggests that what we perceive as reality is not an accurate representation of the true nature of the world.
+His "Interface Theory of Perception," which is closely linked to the "Simulation Theory" of the universe, challenges traditional views of reality, and suggests that what we perceive as reality is not an accurate representation of the true nature of the world.
 In exploring the notion of whether we exist within a simulation, the Christian perspective, which is rooted in the teachings of the Bible, presents an intriguing perspective.

 In the Book of Genesis, the Bible recounts the account of creation, where God spoke the world into existence, forming the heavens and the earth.
 This narrative emphasizes God's sovereignty as the architect of the universe, crafting every aspect of reality with purpose and intention.
 From this standpoint, the concept of living in a simulation aligns, in some ways, with the idea of a higher intelligence or designer crafting the framework of our existence.
 The belief in a divine Creator outside the boundaries of our reality allows for the contemplation that our existence might be part of a grand design orchestrated by God.